martinvonz/jj/docs/revsets.md

 ### Built-in Aliases

 The following aliases are built-in and used for certain operations.
-These functions are defined as aliases in order to allow you to overwrite them as needed.
+Most of these functions are defined as aliases in order to allow you to overwrite them as needed.
 See [revsets.toml](https://github.com/martinvonz/jj/blob/main/cli/src/config/revsets.toml)
 for a comprehensive list.
+There are however [builtins](https://github.com/martinvonz/jj/blob/main/cli/src/config/builtins.toml) that can not be overridden nor redefined.

 * `trunk()`: Resolves to the head commit for the trunk branch of the remote named `origin` or `upstream`.
 The branches `main`, `master`, and `trunk` are